mohitmalviya0707/the-hack/README.md

-# the-hack the REgistretion website for the hacthone live
+# the-hack the Registretion website for the hacthone live